 Use Cream for a Fungus

-If you have a fungus, you’ll want to use an antifungal cream to treat a fungus.
-You’ll also want to avoid putting your feet in situations where it’s going to be a warm, moist environment to allow the fungal infection to heal and not get worse.
+If you have a fungus, use an antifungal cream to treat it.
+You should also avoid putting your feet in situations where they’re going to be in a warm, moist environment.
+That favors infections.
+Keep them dry and ventilated to allow the fungal infection to heal.

 Go to the Doctor

-In the case of pain (trauma-induced or not), you’ll want to head to the doctor, who will poke a few holes into the nail to drain the blood.
+In the case of pain (trauma-induced or not), head to the doctor, who will poke a few holes into the nail to drain the blood.
 This will also relieve pressure on the toenail and can help save the nail in some cases.

 Deal with a Nail Ripping Off